 Backup and Recovery Options in Windows 10

-Windows 10 boons the user with a great number of Backup and Recovery options but among all of them, we are going to talk about some recovery option that will help you to create a backup for important data.
+Windows 10 boons the user with a great number of Backup and Recovery options but among all of them, we are going to talk about some recovery options that will help you to create a backup for important data.

 1. File History